ShathaAlmansour/MasterPieceProject/README.md

 - **Logout:** As a `user` i can logout from my page.
 - **Add wieght and tall:** As a `user` can add wieght and height to calculate the right calories  for `user`.
 - **User Exercises:** As a `user` l can see exercies for wieght and target.
-- **User water requirment:** Calculation fo the requirment for wieght and height.
+- **User water requirment:** Calculation for the requirment for wieght and height.
 - **Add Exercises:**  As a `admin` i can add exercises for users.